shenlin9/shenlin.ltd/source/_posts/MySQL - Manual - SQL Syntax - 13.1.18 - CREATE TABLE 语法.md

 PARTITION r3 VALUES IN (4, 8, 12, 16, 20, 24)
 );
 ```
-When using list partitioning, you must define at least one partition using VALUES IN.
+When using list partitioning, you must define at least one partition using `VALUES IN`.
 You cannot use `VALUES LESS THAN` with `PARTITION BY LIST`.

     Note
     For tables partitioned by LIST, the value list used with VALUES IN must consist of integer values only.
 In MySQL 8.0, you can overcome this limitation using partitioning by LIST COLUMNS, which is described later in this section.